SavageLabs/SavageSkyblock/README.md

 - IS-TOP ( add block and spawner value )
 - Completely customizable GUI's
 - Island Schematic permissions ( set permissions for certain island schematics )
+- IS Quests
+- IS Banks

 # Dependencies #

 - WorldEdit (6 for 1.8 -> 1.12, 7 for 1.13 -> 1.14)
+- Vault
+- Essentials